 - Make sure the person is breathing.
 If necessary, begin rescue breathing and CPR.

-- If fingers or toes have been burned, separate them with dry, sterile, non-sticky bandage.
+- If fingers or toes have been burned, separate them with dry, sterile, non-stick bandages.

 - Raise the body part that is burned above the level of the heart.